pbyrne84/scala-wiremock-api/README.md

 -----------------------------------------------------------------------------------------------------------------------
 ```

 Also, it is very useful to have a wiremock instance per api we need to fake.
-If this is not done things like output
+If this is not done, then things like output
-on nearest match stop making any sense neutering the ability of wiremock to be friendly.
+ on the nearest match stop making any sense neutering the ability of wiremock to be friendly.

 ## Intro

 Not the first time I have written this code.
 Wiremock's use of builders and static imports make
 the api fairly non-fluid to use.
 Scala has a lot of nice tricks to make test writing actually
-fun and have an IDE discoverable API (static imports are not fun for this).
+fun and have an IDE-discoverable API (static imports are not fun for this).
 Intellij has something called
 smart complete (https://www.jetbrains.com/idea/guide/tips/smart-completion/) which when combined with tight
 signatures can help a lot.